 You probably know some already.
-Things like the quote operator, using “OR”, or perhaps the “cache:” operator and the like.
+Things like the quote operator, using OR, or perhaps the “cache:” operator.

 The one we care about here, however, is the “site:” operator.

-“site:” causes Google to restrict its search results to pages from the site you specify.
-For example, searching for “site:askleo.com word” will return results only from askleo.com1.
+Using the site: search operator causes Google to restrict its search results to pages from the site you specify.
+For example, searching for “site:askleo.com word” will return results only from askleo.com.1

-In other words, it’s a way to search a specific site, whether or not that site has a search function of its own.
+In other words, it’s a way to search a specific site even if the site doesn’t provide a search function of its own.

-What I’ve found, however, is that even when a site has a search function of its own, using Google often gets me better results, or at least presents a different view on those results.
+Even when a site has a search function of its own, using Google often gets better results or presents a different view on those results.

-The one exception to all this is if a site has told Google it does not want to be included in Google search results at all.
-In those cases, the “site:” operator on Google search won’t help.
-You can try other search engines, like Bing, which also have the “site:” operator, but typically, if a site has specifically told Google to ignore it, it’ll have told all the major search engines the same thing.
+There’s one exception to all this: is if a site has told Google it does not want to be included in Google search results at all, the site: operator on Google search won’t help.
+You can try other search engines, like Bing, which also have the site: operator, but typically, if a site has specifically told Google to ignore it, it’ll have told all the major search engines the same thing.

 If there are results, then the site is in the Google index.
 If there’s nothing, it’s not.
 This can happen for new sites that are waiting for Google to discover them and get indexed.

-By the way, the results count shouldn’t be taken as accurate.
-It’s an approximation at best, and can be off by quite a bit, particularly for large sites.
+By the way, the number of results is an approximation at best and can be off by quite a bit, particularly for large sites.

 Search Ask Leo! for the answers to your questions.
 Search other sites for what you need from them, even if they have no search of their own.